eduman/smartHome2/README.md

 # SmartHome v2

 SmartHome version 2  includes:
-- myWebServices, a web services conteinar for smartHome agents.
+- myWebServices, a set of web services for smartHome
 - control strategies
 - mqtt publishers and subscribers wrappers for not mqtt-compliant IoT devices
 - telegram service
+- AmazonDashSevice, which integrates amazon wireless buttons and associates action commands to their clicks
 - smartHome v2 commons libraries python version ("commons" folder)
 - sketches for Arduino (xboard relay)
 - bash script to run smartHome v2